luapower/website/www/md/faq.md

 requests to upstream without moving files around.
 There's no runtime overhead either, as there's no need for a custom module loader.

-## Just the facts please
+## How does it do that?

-Luapower is a dead simple idea: it puts [luajit] and a bunch of modules in separate repositories [on github](https://github.com/luapower), and it allows you to clone them back together _over the same directory_ (git can do that with the `--git-dir` option, which was wrapped
+Luapower is a simple idea: it puts [luajit] and a bunch of modules in separate repositories [on github](https://github.com/luapower), and it allows you to clone them back together _over the same directory_ (git can do that with the `--git-dir` option, which was wrapped